emptymalei/emptymalei.github.io/ksp/log/colonization.md

 ## Project Zero

-Project Zero was created as Project Collins by the famous Collins family.
+Project Zero was created by the famous Collins family.

 <figure markdown="1">
 <figcaption>